 transformPredict(pred, model, newdata)

-# S4 method for NULL,lcModel
+# S4 method for class 'NULL,lcModel'

 transformPredict(pred, model, newdata)

-# S4 method for vector,lcModel
+# S4 method for class 'vector,lcModel'

 transformPredict(pred, model, newdata)

-# S4 method for matrix,lcModel
+# S4 method for class 'matrix,lcModel'

 transformPredict(pred, model, newdata)

-# S4 method for data.frame,lcModel
+# S4 method for class 'data.frame,lcModel'

 transformPredict(pred, model, newdata)